Ockenfuss/tipps/PythonTricks.md

 a=set(['foo', 'foo', 'bar']) #Create from iterable of immutables.
 Result: a={'foo', 'bar'}
 a={'foo','bar','baz'} #Alternative definition
-a | b #Union: elements in a or b a & b #Interection: elements in a and b a - b #Difference: elements in a and not in b a <=b #a is subset of b a < b #a is real subset of b
+a | b #Union: elements in a or b a & b #Intersection: elements in a and b a - b #Difference: elements in a and not in b a <=b #a is subset of b a < b #a is real subset of b